oat-sa/taohub-articles/forge/Results And Events/result-data-model.md

 1. Objective
 ------------

 The Result Data Model (RDM) constitutes the data level of this module.
 RDM allows saving the result of tests according to a special structure in order to be used by the other levels of the module.
-Since we are in ontology context, the RDM have to follow this notion and it is considered as sub-ontology of TAO ontology with the appropriate relations to other ones.
+Since we are in ontology context, the RDM has to follow this notion and it is considered as sub-ontology of TAO ontology with the appropriate relations to other ones.

 2. Structure and Classes
 ------------------------